biyichen/energysaving/README.md

     background-attachment: fixed;
 }
 ```
-### CSS animations allows animation of most HTML elements without using JavaScript or Flash!
+#### CSS animations allows animation of most HTML elements without using JavaScript or Flash!
 Frist I need to insert the animate css external library into the header section of html file.
-I would recommend this website to download the animate css file (https://daneden.github.io/animate.css/)and move into the main css file.
+I would recommend this website to download the animate css file and move into the main css file. (https://daneden.github.io/animate.css/)

 ```
 <link rel="stylesheet" href="css/animate/animate.css">